danieljprice/splash/docs/advanced.rst

 we are only seeing particles on the very top).
 Thus we will adjust the opacity for a slightly deeper plot.
-We proceed as follows: Exiting interactive mode (pressing ‘s’ then ‘q’ in the plot window), we first set the foreground and background colours in the p)age submenu:
+We proceed as follows: Exiting interactive mode (pressing ‘s’ then ‘q’ in the plot window), we first set the foreground and background colours in the :ref:`sec:menu-p`:

 ::